OOPSpam/blog/_posts/2025-03-14-5-common-spam-problems-in-make-how-to-fix-them.md

 * Connect [OOPSpam](https://www.oopspam.com/) to your Make workflow to analyze responses in real time.
 If a submission is flagged as spam, it won’t proceed.
 * Enable Google Forms’ built-in validation for emails and required fields.
-* Limit public access to your forms—where possible, require authentication to reduce bot submissions.
+* Limit public access to your forms, where possible, require authentication to reduce bot submissions.

 ## **4. Junk Email Notifications Overloading Your Inbox**